MSREnable/HandsFreeSoundJam/build-on-windows.md

 NOTE: sudo is not needed!

-## libwhisper

-The assumption is that the MusicProjects repo has already been cloned somewhere.
-In msys2, go to that directory.

-Before eyejam can be compiled, the core whisper dsp library must be compiled:

-	cd whisper/whisper/dsp
-	make

-Change back to the top-level directory with:

-	cd -

 ## EyeJam

 EyeJam can finally be compiled!
 If the Tobii EyeX drivers have not been